pyOpenSci/software-peer-review/partners/scientific-communities.md

         * [Using Dask and Xarray together:](https://docs.xarray.dev/en/stable/user-guide/dask.html?highlight=lazy#using-dask-with-xarray) this page provides an overview of how to use Dask to optimize working with data arrays in Xarray.
         * [Tutorial on using Dask and lazy loading]( http://tutorial.dask.org/01_dataframe.html )

-* **Use existing package methods and approaches to reading and writing data rather than creating your own:** The data read and write tools within packages such as Xarray build on existing packages including Zarr, fsspec, h5netcdf, and GDAL.
-As such they can already read and write a variety of file types to a variety of file systems, including Cloud Object storage.
+* **Use existing package methods and approaches to reading and writing data rather than creating your own:** Unless you package is specifically focused on reading or writing data with specific use cases in mind, it should not include its own custom code for read/write data operations.
+The data be read and written using tools within packages such as Xarray or geoparquet via GeoPandas that build on existing packages such as Zarr, fsspec, h5netcdf, and GDAL.
+These tools already read and write a variety of file types to a variety of file systems, including Cloud Object storage.
 [See: 2i2c documentation for more on cloud native file format support.](https://docs.2i2c.org/en/latest/data/cloud.html#cloud-native-formats)